 DeleteObject(ptr); return bs;

 Okay, I think that's all I can do in this post.
-See you to my next post.
-Keep blogging and fighting ^^.
+See you in my next post.